 If you have any concerns or want to find out more information, book an oral cancer exam at Higson Dental Group today.Contact Us

 What to Expect

-The oral cancer examination is completely painless, and is part of a routine dental exam.
-Some of the signs that will be investigated are red patches and sores.
-Red patches on the floor of the mouth, or the front of the tongue, and bleeding sores which fail to heal easier, can be indicative of cancerous changes.
-Leukoplakia is a hardened white or gray, slightly raised lesion that can appear inside the mouth, and may be cancerous.
-Signs of these will be examined as well.
-Finally, soreness, lumps or the general thickening of tissue anywhere in the throat or mouth can signal pathologic signs, and will be examined.
+The oral cancer exam is a routine procedure and completely painless.
+The first thing we look for are common signs such as red patches and sores.
+Red flags include red patches on the base of the mouth or front of the tongue, or bleeding sores that do not seem to heal.
+Another symptom is leukoplakia, which is a hardened white or gray, slightly raised lesion that can develop inside the mouth.
+Also, general soreness, lumps or thickening of tissue in the throat or mouth are other symptoms we examine.

 If we are concerned by any abnormalities, we will implement a treatment plan that is right for you.
 In most situations, we send images to an Oral Pathologist at the University of Alberta Hospital in Edmonton for tentative diagnosis.
 If cancer is a reality, you and your family will be presented with a range of treatment options that may include: excision, radiation therapy and chemotherapy.
 An important fact: 75% of oral cancers are linked with avoidable behaviors such as smoking, tobacco use and excessive alcohol consumption.